Norton police seek help in solving housebreaks

-NORTON -- Police are investigating two housebreaks over the weekend and are asking for the public's help in solving them.
+NORTON -- Police are investigating two housebreaks that took place in town over the weekend, and are asking for the public's help.

+Both housebreaks were reported Saturday, one on John Scott Boulevard, the other on North Worcester Street.

+"Between the two residences, there was an iPad and two laptop computers stolen," Police Detective Jarrad Morse said.

 (0) comments